sheracore/formaloo/README.md

 ```

 # Runnign the project without docker
-## First of all, change database host to localhost
+## First of all, change database host to 'localhost' in settings.py

 ## Postgres
 Change values in brackets to what you set in .env file for db name, user and password.